| LOGIN |

 The successful recipient will receive a $100 credit towards PAVRO activities or events (Conference, workshop or membership) and a personal letter will be sent to the recipient’s supervisor to inform them of the award.

-Nominate someone for The Alison Caird Young Leader here
+Nominations for The Alison Caird Young Leader Award are now closed.

 | In 2020 PAVRO renamed this award in honour of Alison Caird.
 Alison volunteered as a member of the PAVRO Board of Directors for several years and was formally recognized for her dedication and contribution as a recipient of the Linda Buchanan Award for Administrator of the Year in 2004 and the President's Award for exemplary leadership, innovation and fundraising in 2008.
 To learn more about Alison visit: PAVRO In Memoriam. |

-2024 Recipient of The Alison Caird Young Leader Award - Larisa Nagelberg
+2026 Recipient of The Alison Caird Young Leader Award - Leya Choudhury

 Past Recipients of The Alison Caird Young Leader Award